JosiahParry/valve/README.md

 Simple benchmarks using drill can be found in `inst/bench-sleep-plumber.yml` and `bench-sleep-valve.yml`.

 The bench mark calls the `/sleep` endpoint and sleeps for 500ms for 100 times with 5 concurrent threads.
+This alone can illustrate how much we can speed up a single plumber API's response time with valve.

 Plumber's benchmark: